fmease/tylift/README.md

 feature [const generics](https://github.com/rust-lang/rfcs/blob/master/text/2000-const-generics.md) which has not been fully implemented yet.
 See respective section below on why this crate stays relevant nonetheless.

-The attribute promotes variants to their own types which will are by default not namespaced.
+The attribute promotes variants to their own types which are not namespaced by default.
 The enum type becomes a _kind_ emulated by a trait.
 In the process, the original type gets replaced.
 In Rust, the syntax of trait bounds (`:`) beautifully mirror the syntax of type annotations.
 Thus, the snippet `B: Bool` can also be read as "type parameter `B` of kind `Bool`".